Wotcnt/Polyrifringence-Engine/README.md

 ### 🜁 Codex Introduction 🜃
 ---
 ### *(CODEX CANON PROJECT × RSANCS × Conner-Core Lineage)*
+Below is the canonical introduction to the Codex Canon Project and the RSANCS lineage.
 ---
 ### *A Recursive Optical Simulation Framework for Adaptive Light Intelligence ↯ Light as Self-Learning Geometry*
 ---